What is the developmental social-pragmatic model?

 Where does the developmental social-pragmatic model come from?

-The developmental social-pragmatic model comes from research on communication development in typical children.
+The developmental social-pragmatic model comes from research on communication development in typically developing children.
 Research on its use for autistic children has been growing since 2005.

 What is the idea behind the developmental social-pragmatic model?